nightjuggler/puzzles/README.md

 This Python script solves the following puzzle:

 Two integers between 2 and 100 (inclusive) are chosen.

 P is given their product, and S is given their sum.

-P says: "I can't figure out what the two numbers are."
+P says: "I can't figure out what the two numbers are."<br>
-S replies: "Yeah, I already knew that."
+S replies: "Yeah, I already knew that."<br>
-P replies: "Oh, really, well now I know what the two numbers are."
+P replies: "Oh, really, well now I know what the two numbers are."<br>
 S replies: "Oh, really, well now I do too."

 What are the two numbers?